Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Experimental Analysis and Findings

-\paratitle{More supporting documents continuously improve the performance of retrieval-augmented LLMs.} In Figure~\ref{fig:doc_num}, we further explore the effect of the supporting document number on retrieval-augmented LLMs by varying this number from 1 to 20.
-The results reveal that as the supporting document number increases, we observe a continuous improvement in QA performance and a decrease in the give-up rates of LLMs~(becoming more confident), such a trend gradually slows down as the number of supporting documents increases. {We also observe that the improvement yielded by the increased supporting document number is not attributable to the improvement of recall.} Since even if the supporting documents of questions are all golden documents~(described in Section~\ref{sec:sampling}), {a larger document number} still result in improvements.
-Furthermore, LLMs seem to be insensitive to the ordering of supporting documents, such that the performance remains unaffected even when the supporting documents are reversed or shuffled.
+\paratitle{Increasing the number of supporting documents improves the performance of LLMs below a model-specific threshold.} In Figure~\ref{fig:doc_num}, we further explore the effect of the supporting document number on retrieval-augmented LLMs.
+As the number increases, the QA performance (\textit{EM}) gradually increases until reaching a certain threshold, beyond which the performance ceases to improve and may even decline.
+We find LLaMA2 exhibiting lower thresholds, which may be due to its inferior handling of long-form text compared to the GPT series LLMs~\citep{xu2023retrieval, jiang2023longllmlingua}. {We also observe that \textbf{the improvement yielded by the increased supporting document number is not fully attributable to the improvement of recall rate}.} Even if the documents are all golden documents~(described in Section~\ref{sec:sampling}), {a larger document number} still results in improvements.
+Furthermore, \textbf{LLMs seem to be insensitive to the ordering of retrieved documents}, such that the performance remains unaffected when the supporting documents are reversed or shuffled.
+With respect to the accuracy of perceiving knowledge boundaries, the \textit{Eval-Acc} of LLaMA2 and Mistral both decline as the document number increases.
+We also find an increase in the confidence level (\textit{Give-up}) of most models with an increase in the number of supporting documents, except for LLaMA2.